 This idea is based on more than just speculation.
 In a Council blog, "Preparing for PCI DSS 3.2: What to Expect in 2016", posted on February 17, 2016, chief technology officer Troy Leach eluded to some updates in the standard they were considering, which included the following:

-As a developer of enterprise managed file transfer and encryption solutions, Linoma Software remains vigilant in keeping up with the latest PCI DSS standards so we can help organizations to protect their most sensitive data assets and meet compliance requirements.
+As a developer of enterprise managed file transfer and encryption solutions, Linoma Software [now HelpSystems] remains vigilant in keeping up with the latest PCI DSS standards so we can help organizations to protect their most sensitive data assets and meet compliance requirements.